 confirmed bugs plus 17 false positives across 16 well-known open source

 Java projects such as

 This approach, while simple and effective, is not without drawbacks, namely, that the weapon cannot be focused on security-related bugs or any specific kind of bug.
 The same authors later proposed an approach based on deep learning rather than n-grams, but again with the same aim of predicting sofware defects in general.

-the same can be true of a particular coder’s style,
+by n-gram analysis, the same can be true of a particular coder’s

-naming variables and methods, and separating words by underscores,
+guidelines when naming variables and methods, and separating words by

 fluidasserts.proto.http.can_brute_force fluidasserts.proto.http.has_dirlisting fluidasserts.proto.smb.is_anonymous_enabled fluidasserts.cloud.aws.iam.has_not_support_role

 Do you see a tendency here?
 So did

 tries to "learn natural coding conventions" in order to improve naming